Apply for a NEADS Service Dog

-- Service Dogs for individuals with physical disabilities
+- Service Dogs for adults and children (ages 12 and older) with physical disabilities

-- Hearing Dogs for individuals aged 15 and older who are deaf or who suffer severe hearing loss
+- Service Dogs for Hearing for individuals aged 15 and older who are deaf or who suffer severe hearing loss

 - Service Dogs for children with autism or other developmental disabilities (children ages 8-16)

 - Assistance Dogs are partnered with professionals in classroom, ministry, therapy, hospital, and courthouse settings

 - Service Dogs for Veterans who have a permanent disability, are deaf or who suffer from severe hearing loss, or who suffer from combat-related post-traumatic stress